azarcone/azarcone.github.io/content/project/a3/index.md

 <p>In its turn, step (2) was treated by previous work as merely the choice of a single most plausible event.
 In contrast, the project elicited a range of covert events for each instance of enriched composition (for <em>begin a song</em>, this might be <em>sing</em>, <em>chant</em>, and <em>croon</em>), and analysed what semantic relations hold within this set.
 This analysis was used to model the interpretations in terms of concepts, to be approximated by verb clusters.
 The interpretation process will be analysed in parallel for English and Italian.</p>
 <p>A practical result of our studies was a framework for distributional corpus-driven, broad-coverage computational models that predicts both the simple/enriched composition distinction for sentences potentially involving covert events, and, in the case of enriched composition, the range of interpretations appropriate for the present context.</p>
 <p>Finally, it extended the scope of our core results in three ways.<br clear="none">(1) We phrased the recovery of covert event interpretations as an entailment task, to make our phenomenon accessible to a larger audience in computational semantics;<br clear="none">(2) We studied a related phenomenon, namely Italian <em>da</em>-nominals, which also imply covert events, e.g.<br clear="none"><em>scatola da scarpe</em> / <em>shoe box</em> -&gt; <em>box <span class="c6">to store</span> shoes</em>;<br clear="none">(3) We developed a distributional-driven characterisation of constructions whose interpretation involves covert events.</p>

-- The <a title="Metonymy2011" href="https://www.ims.uni-stuttgart.de/institut/aktuelles/veranstaltung/Metonymy-2011/" shape="rect">Metonymy 2011</a> workshop (Stuttgart, 15th-16th September 2011) was part of the project activities.
+The <a title="Metonymy2011" href="https://www.ims.uni-stuttgart.de/institut/aktuelles/veranstaltung/Metonymy-2011/" shape="rect">Metonymy 2011</a> workshop (Stuttgart, 15th-16th September 2011) was part of the project activities.
-- <b><a href="https://gepris.dfg.de/gepris/projekt/178623049" shape="rect">Funding information here</a></b>